-Fees for life coaching with Kristina Sullivan are $200 per session for personal coaching.
-Corporate coaching is also available at a higher fee.
+New fees starting June 1, 2017: Fees for life coaching with Kristina Sullivan are $150 per session.
 Sessions are 50 minutes long.

-Payment is due prior to scheduling sessions (most clients pay monthly).
+Payment is due prior to scheduling sessions (most regular clients pay monthly, although new clients are welcome to pay for one at a time).
 You may pay with a personal check, money order, PayPal or direct deposit.
 If you cannot make a scheduled session, Kristina requires 24-hour notice, or you will be charged for the session.
 Refunds are offered for unused sessions with 24-hours notice.

 Coaching is not a medical service and is not covered by medical insurance.

 Another Funding Option:

 Some large employers offer coaching as part of their employee benefits, particularly to management level employees.
 You can ask about job coaching benefits without mentioning Asperger Syndrome if you have not disclosed your diagnosis (or have not gotten a diagnosis).
 If you are concerned about stigma in the workplace, you can also refer to Kristina’s other website for technical professionals, which does not mention Asperger Syndrome.

 What to do when you can’t afford a coach: